Course Descriptions

 This course introduces its students to the theories, principles and techniques underlying qualitative research and its application in applied linguistic research.
 Students apply the data collection and analysis tools and conduct their own qualitative projects during the semester .
 We begin by exploring the epistemology of qualitative research.
 The focus is on principles in designing a qualitative research project, such as constructing the research relationship, choosing among different approaches, and situating events in context .
 We then move to discuss how these theoretical positions are realized in practice through examining common data collection and analysis methods.
 In the final part, the students present their own projects and reflect on how qualitative methods can contribute to their understanding of specific issues in applied linguistics.
 Throughout the semester, we also engage in reading and critique of representative qualitative research in applied linguistics- within and beyond the East Asian context.

-The three major East Asian languages - Chinese, Japanese, and Korean - are becoming increasingly popular in American K-16 schools.
-EAS 580 is for graduate students who wish to become language educators and/or specialists in one of these languages.
-The first half of the semester focuses on linguistic issues and pedagogical challenges specific to teaching the three East Asian languages (e.g., tones and syllabic features, writing systems), and then the course continues with sociocultural and sociopolitical dimensions of East Asian language teaching.
+The three major East Asian languages, Chinese, Japanese, and Korean, are becoming increasingly popular in American K-16 schools.
+EAS 480/580 is for advanced undergraduate students and graduate students who wish to become language educators and/or specialists in one of these languages.
+The first half of the semester focuses on linguistic issues and pedagogical challenges specific to teaching the three East Asian languages (e.g., tones and syllabic features, writing systems,), and we then continue with sociocultural and sociopolitical dimensions of East Asian language teaching.

 This class is an introduction to the foundations of educational administration and leadership.
 An open social-systems model of schools provides the theoretical framework that organizes and relates this theory and research to educational administration practice.